- Property Sales

 This is another hotel restaurant that has a solid reputation amongst seasoned visitors.
-The hotel was renovated last summer but it still retains its ‘Savoyarde’ charm.
+It has a Savoyarde charm as the hotel name suggests.
 The head chef is a permanent fixture apparently so you are guaranteed great food, year after year.
 We don’t know much about the menu but we do know that locals rave about this place so it must be worthy of a visit.

 Call for reservations on +33 (0)4 79 06 01 55.

 Table des Neige